 Find out what welfare benefits you’re entitled to, how to apply or make an appeal; tips and tools to help you manage your money and deal with debt; what mental health treatment you’re entitled to, what costs can be involved and any savings that are available to you.

-Lloyds Bank and Mental Health UK are launching a new TV advertising campaign on Channel 4 to encourage more people to feel comfortable speaking about mental health and to inspire those living with a condition to speak up and #GetTheInsideOut
+Lloyds Bank and Mental Health UK have launched a new TV advertising campaign on Channel 4 to encourage more people to feel comfortable speaking about mental health and to inspire those living with a condition to speak up and #GetTheInsideOut.